Franz Woidich: Flying the Messerschmitt Me 163

 Woidich was transferred to Ergänzungsstaffel (Training/Supplement Squadron) of Jagdgeschwader 400 (JG 400–400th Fighter Wing) for conversion training to the Messerschmitt Me 163 rocket powered aircraft on 11 August 1944.
 On 12 November, he was appointed the first Staffelkapitän of the 7.
 Staffel of JG 400.
+The Staffel was subordinated to II.
+Gruppe of JG 400 headed by Hauptmann Rudolf Opitz.
+Alternatively, according to Ransom and Cammann, Woidich was promoted to Oberleutnant (first lieutenant) and appointed commander of 4.
+Staffel, which on 12 November became 6.
+Staffel.
+Ransom and Cammann then state that Woidich transferred command of 4.
+Staffel to Leutnant Peter Gerth in October 1944.
+Woidich then succeeded Hauptmann Jochen Langen as Staffelkapitän of 5.
+Staffel.
 On 22 April 1945, Woidich claimed one of the very rare aerial victories while flying the Me 163 rocket fighter.

 Later life

 After World War II in 1953, Ing.-grad.
 Woidich together with Dipl.-Ing.
 Karl Thress opened the Ingenieurbüro Woidich (Engineering Office Woidich), an automotive technical engineering bureau, in Mainz-Kastel.
 Woidich's son, Dipl.-Bw.
 Gerd Woidich, joined the firm in 1981.
 Woidich died on 27 July 1984 at the age of in Mainz, Germany.

 Summary of career

 Aerial victory claims

 According to US historian David T. Zabecki, Woidich was credited with 110 aerial victories.
-Spick also lists Woidich with 110 aerial victories claimed in approximately 1,000 combat missions.
+Spick also lists him with 110 aerial victories claimed in approximately 1,000 combat missions and a mission-to-claim ratio of 9.09.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and found records for 82 aerial victory claims, plus thirty further unconfirmed claims.
 This figure of confirmed claims includes 78 aerial victories on the Eastern Front and three on the Western Front, including one four-engined bomber flying the Me 163 rocket fighter.

 Victory claims were logged to a map-reference (PQ = Planquadrat), for example "PQ 82191".
 The Luftwaffe grid map (Jägermeldenetz) covered all of Europe, western Russia and North Africa and was composed of rectangles measuring 15 minutes of latitude by 30 minutes of longitude, an area of about 360 sqmi.
 These sectors were then subdivided into 36 smaller units to give a location area 3 × 4 km in size.